-Author, year Int arm Intervention name Brief description Detailed description Control Guilamo- Ramos, 2011 122 IG1 Families Talking Together (FTT) Mother received one 30-minute individual counseling session + program manual + 2 phone calls After completing baseline questionnaire, mothers met with a social worker for 30 minutes and were provided with a packet containing reference materials and family activities to take home and use with child (homework assignments).
+Author year Int Intervention Priof description Detailed description Control Author, year Guilamo- Ramos, 2011 125 IG1 Families Talking Together (FTT) Brief description Mother received one 30-minute individual counseling session + program manual + 2 phone calls After completing baseline questionnaire, mothers met with a social worker for 30 minutes and were provided with a packet containing reference materials and family activities to take home and use with child (homework assignments).
 Packet was a written manual that taught parents effective communication and parenting strategies for reducing adolescent sexual risk behavior.
-It included nine modules addressing adolescent development and self-esteem, parental self-efficacy to communicate, general parenting strategies, ways to improve the parent-adolescent relationship and communication, adolescent sexual behavior, health consequences of sexual risk taking, and birth control and protection.
+It included nine modules addressing adolescent development and self-esteem, parental self-efficacy to communicate, general parenting strategies, ways to improve the parent-adolescent relationship and communication, adolescent assertiveness skills and techniques for dealing with peer pressure, adolescent sexual behavior, health consequences of sexual risk taking, and birth control and protection.
 Also included two communication aids.
 After child completed physician exam, mother met with physician to discuss exam and physician provided a brief endorsement of the Family Talking Together program.
 Mothers received two booster calls 1 month and 5 months after intervention to determine whether the mother had reviewed the intervention materials and implemented the materials and activities with their adolescent child.
 Social work interventionist answered any questions the mother had regarding the materials and encouraged the mother to work with the materials.
-Usual care Jemmott, 2005 124 IG1 Be Proud!
+Usual care Jemmott, 2005 127 IG1 Be Proud!
 Be Responsible!
 One 250 minutes group counseling session, skills- based Based on cognitive behavioral theories and previous research with individuals from the study population.
 Designed to be culturally and developmentally appropriate for inner-city African American and Latino adolescent girls.
 The intervention involved 250 minutes of group discussions, videotapes, games, and experimental exercises implemented in a single session with 2-10 participants.
 The information addressed the elevated risk of HIV and STD among inner-city African American and Latino young women, personal vulnerability to HIV and STD, HIV transmission, messages about sex, responsibility for risk reduction in relationships, the importance of using condoms, and the belief that condoms interfere with sexual enjoyment.
 In addition, participants practiced the skills needed to use condoms by handling condoms, practicing correct use of condoms with anatomical models, and role-playing to increase skill in negotiating the use of condoms.
 Attention control (one 4-hour group health promotion session)